 - Charles Saatchi & Larry Gagosian as well as other top art dealers

-- contemporary art museum top curators
+- Contemporary art museums and top curators

 - Loot at MEI/Moses Fine Art Index explains the appreciation of art as a financial investment.